Speckled pigeon: Taxonomy

 In 1747 the English naturalist George Edwards included a description and an illustration of the speckled pigeon in the second volume of his A Natural History of Uncommon Birds.
 His hand-coloured etching was made from two live birds at the home of the Duke of Richmond in London.
 Edwards was told that the pigeons had been brought from the inland region of Guinea in West Africa.
 When in 1758 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he placed the speckled pigeon with all the other pigeons in the genus Columba.
 Linnaeus included a brief description, coined the binomial name Columba guinea and cited Edwards' work.

 Despite the marked differences in plumage from the rock dove C. livia, speckled pigeon is closely related to it, and in captivity will hybridise with it; the hybrid males (but not the first-generation hybrid females) are fertile.
 Some speckled pigeon ancestry is present in many breeds of domesticated pigeon, showing it has been used in pigeon breeding over a long period.
-Speckled pigeon genes are though absent in natural wild rock dove populations.
+However speckled pigeon genes are absent in natural wild rock dove populations.